streamlinecoreinitiative/judaismonline1-hostgator/README.md

 The script runs `update_site.py` to generate the latest content and then uploads the files in `docs/` to your HostGator account.

+You can also remove the remote directory using `delete_hostgator.py` or the **Delete** button in the admin interface.